Affordable EV Options in Canada: What Actually Stands Out Right Now - ThinkEV Canada review

 Affordable EV Options in Canada interior dashboard and touchscreen

 The cars that immediately make sense on price, space, and familiarity aren’t always the flashiest, but they’re the ones people actually buy.
 The Chevrolet Equinox EV is the poster child here.
-It looks like a normal SUV — thank you — and doesn’t try to impress you with suicide doors or a 17-inch touchscreen that doubles as a distraction machine.
+It looks like a normal SUV, thank you, and doesn’t try to impress you with suicide doors or a 17-inch touchscreen that doubles as a distraction machine.
 It just works.
 You can plug it into a Level 2 charger at your condo in downtown Vancouver, and by morning, you’ve got enough juice to handle a round trip to Surrey and back, even with a grocery stop at Save-On-Foods.
 That’s the kind of normalcy that sells cars.

 Grizzl-E Classic Level 2 EV Charger (40A)